Overview

 should show all [PASS]

 marks.
-Congratulations you’ve successfully completed the installation.
+Congratulations, you’ve successfully completed the installation.

 Customizing your container

 We offer a variaty of ways to customize your container to suit your needs.
-If you need to add a custom local Bind configuration you can create configuration files and use the NAMED_OPTIONS
+If you need to add a custom local BIND configuration, you can create configuration files and use the NAMED_OPTIONS

 or NAMED_OPTIONS_FILE